1pierre1/ML-for-Finance/README.md

 We built an RNN with a Long Short-Term Memory (LSTM) architecture using scikit-learn and keras (running on the TensorFlow backend).
 We trained the model, predicted the test data and evaluated the performance.

 ### Building a feedforward deep neural network (DNN) to compare it with the LSTM model
-In order to examine whether the LSTM is actually a good choice when working with time-series data, we also built a feedforward deep neural network using the same libraries.
+In order to examine whether the LSTM is actually a good choice when working with time series data, we also built a feedforward deep neural network using the same libraries.
 We trained and tested it.

 The results of our analysis can be seen in the notebook provided in this repository.